Heinrich Pyramid Misconceptions (Updated)

 Where are you when it comes to understanding the Heinrich Pyramid?
 How are you managing your investigations of precursor incidents?
 Or:

-• Are you improving the number of small incidents (or at least getting fewer incidents reported) but still having fatalities?
+- Are you reducing the number of small incidents (or at least fewer incidents reported) but still seeing fatalities?

 There are ways to investigate precursor incidents efficiently AND effectively and get the most bang for your buck.